-I’ve been to Cancun a few times, and I’ve done both types of trips, so here I’ll share how you can enjoy the Cancun that’s outside the resorts, plus a few interesting sights close to Cancun too.
+I’ve been to Cancun a few times, and I’ve done both types of trips.
+So here are a few suggestions on what to see in Cancun outside of the resort, plus a few interesting sights close to Cancun.

 Kayak at the Nichupté Lagoon

-The resort area of Cancun is, in reality, a long strip of land with the sea on one side and a lagoon on the other.
-Contrasting the beach, Nichupté Lagoon is rich with waterfowl, fish, crocodiles, shellfish, and mangrove vegetation.
-Yes, I know I mentioned crocodiles and I also mentioned “kayak” somewhere above.
-But really, kayaking in the lagoon is safe and fun!
-Hey, I did it with my whole family!
+Cancun’s hotel zone is, in reality, a long strip of land with the Caribbean Sea on one side and a lagoon on the other.
+Contrasting to the spotless beach, Nichupté Lagoon is abundant with leopard frogs, blue crabs, fish, crocodiles, and verdant mangrove vegetation.

 Walk along Kukulcan Blvd.